rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 >(*Comment*: Information is transcribed in two elements: [Title proper](/DCRMR/title/Title-proper/) and [Statement of responsibility relating to title proper](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/).
 The example is formatted according to ISBD for clarity)

 <a name="0.4.94.7">0.4.94.7</a> If the sequence and layout of the information in the source are ambiguous or otherwise insufficient to determine the order, transcribe the information in the order that makes the most sense.
 Make a note to indicate the ambiguity of the order in the source if considered important for identification or selection.

+>Example:
+>Title proper: <CITE>Our choice, Grover Cleveland, A.G.
+Thurman.
+Democratic nominees, for president, for vice president</CITE>
+>Note on title: <CITE>Title assembled from words scattered on four banners, above and below the image</CITE>

 ---